FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes -  Ordinary Meeting of Limerick City and County Council - 23rd September 2024.md

 and the site continues to detract from the neighbourhood, and where the

-owner has already been served with a series of statutory notices, the Council--- 26
+owner has already been served with a series of statutory notices, the Council
+---
+26

 may consider the compulsory acquisition of the site with the intention to make